 More often than not, goats have horns that are usually narrower and straighter than sheep horns.
 Sheep horns are often thick, curvy, and looped, but not all sheep varieties have horns.
+Compare rams vs goats to learn more comparisons about horns and more.
 Animals with horns

 On the contrary, goats do not gain fat in the same areas as sheep do, making sheep generally heavier than goats.